Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 "I wanted to become more culturally competent and I have.
 The week I spent in the village environment really showed me some realities of Africa.
 I feel like I am a better person."

-During the prior Spring semester participants are required to take PHS 644: Health and Disease in Africa(two credits) as a pre-requisite.
-Students will earn an additional three credits (PHS 645, Section 003) after successful completion of the summer field program.
+During the prior Spring semester you are required to take PHS 640: Foundations in Global Health Practice (one credit) as a pre-requisite.
+You will earn an additional two credits (PHS 645) after successful completion of the summer field program.

 The course provides interdisciplinary perspectives on health, disease, and public health.
-Students will explore topics such as: major infectious diseases, HIV/AIDS, maternal health services, malnutrition in children, nursing, and traditional healing in Uganda.
+You will explore topics such as: major infectious diseases, HIV/AIDS, maternal health services, malnutrition in children, nursing, and traditional healing in Uganda.

-A faculty member from UW-Madison will serve as Resident Director in Uganda.
-Students will also hear lectures from other UW-Madison faculty and from Professors at Makerere University.
+UW-Madison faculty will serve as Resident Directors in Uganda.
+You will also hear lectures from other UW-Madison faculty and from Professors at Makerere University.

 Use the links below to see a list of courses that students have taken on this program before and the UW equivalents.
 Note: this list only includes pre-approved courses for your program and may not be an exhaustive list of courses or departments.
 You will get instructions on the course equivalent process after acceptance.